Skip to content

 Is It Hard to Get Into Walla Walla Community College?
 Acceptance Rate & Requirements

 Based in Walla Walla, Washington, Walla Walla Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 43%.
+The graduation rate is roughly 43%.

 Can I Afford It?